tarimbowestkenya-maker/Vision-to-Version/README.md

-# DualForge — Victor + Moses
+# Vision-to-Version — Victor + Moses

 **We turn AI ideas into working code.**

-DualForge is a partnership between Victor (Business & Ideas) and Moses (Code & Execution).
+Vision-to-Version  is a partnership between Victor (Business & Ideas) and Moses (Code & Execution).
 This is our portfolio and ideas showcase — built with Flask, deployed on Render.